jamesrcole/dispGol/README.md

              think it's probably ok as long as it is fully clear that all of the updating is just happening via that simple process operating on the 3x3 squares.
+           * allow the user to scroll back to see the full history of the grids and update calculations at each step.

   * to fix